 In the midst of the busy-ness of caring a child with a mental health issue, many caregivers neglect their own needs.
 Self-care has proven benefits, not only for caregivers but children as well.
 Even when the stressful circumstances themselves cannot be changed, the ability to tackle the day-to-day challenges begins to feel more feasible.
 Parents are able to begin afresh, renewed, and with a more positive outlook.

-This 2-part workshop will consist of two, 2 hour sessions and will involve a combination of informal discussion and hands-on activities that will allow parents to experience for themselves how self care can nurture the body, mind and spirit.
+This 2-part clinic will consist of two, 2 hour sessions and will involve a combination of informal discussion and hands-on activities that will allow parents to experience for themselves how self care can nurture the body, mind and spirit.
 This workshop offers the following:

 - Recognizing the warning signs of burnout

 - Information on community resources (ie respite and support groups)

 - Sharing self-care ideas that are quick, yet effective and involve little or no cost